kdash-rs/kdash/README.md

 KDash only offers a view of most used resources with a focus on speed and UX.
 Really, if something is slow or have bad UX then please raise a bug.
 Hence the UI/UX is designed to be more user friendly and easier to navigate with contextual help everywhere and a tab system to switch between different resources easily.

-At least for now there are no plans to add CRUD for resources
+At least for now there are no plans to add full CRUD for resources but we will add more resources and more useful actions

 ## Licence